The Mummy (1999 film): Home media

+The Mummy was released on home video in VHS and DVD formats on September 28, 1999.
+The film was a tremendous success for Universal on home video, selling 7 million units on VHS and 1 million on DVD, making it the year's best-selling live-action VHS and second best-selling DVD (behind The Matrix).
+The Mummy's performance helped Universal gross over $1 billion in home video sales.
+On April 24, 2001, a two-disc Ultimate Edition DVD of the film premiered to coincide with the release of The Mummy Returns.
+The film was later digitally remastered and received a Blu-ray release in 2008.
+It was subsequently re-released on 4K Ultra HD in 2017 as both a stand-alone film and in a trilogy pack with its sequels.

 Reception

-Test audiences reacted poorly to the film's title, which conjured up negative impressions of an old horror film, but domestic marketing president Marc Shmuger recalled that they decided "we would redefine the myth with the film" rather than change the title.
-Enthusiasm for the film was low, but Universal took out a television spot for the Super Bowl (reportedly costing $1.6 million) that Sommers recalled immediately reversed the discussion of the film's prospects.

 Box office

-The producers were concerned that the imminent release of The Phantom Menace would sink the film's box office fortunes, resulting in them moving the release date from May 21 to 7.
 The Mummy was the number one film in the United States and Canada on its opening weekend, grossing $43 million in 3,210 theaters.
 Its weekend take was the highest non-holiday May opening, and ninth-biggest opening of all time.
 The film later fell to second place behind The Phantom Menace.
-The Mummy grossed over $155.4 million in the United States and Canada and $261 million internationally, grossing over $416.4 million worldwide.
+The Mummy grossed over $155.4 million in the United States and Canada and $261 million internationally, grossing over $418.1 million worldwide.